table of content

 Electronic: by registering with the mobile signature system or using the card-based citizen card system

 Means of redress or appeal

 Students who believe that their application has been rejected wrongly by the bursary office have the option to lodge a legal appeal in writing.

-It is possible to appeal against decisions of the Student Financial Support Authority within 2 weeks of notification of the decision in question.
+It is possible to appeal against decisions of the Student Financial Support Authority within two weeks of notification of the decision in question.

 There are no auxiliary and problemsolving services.

-responsible for content: Federal Ministry of Education, Science and Research
+Responsible for the content: Federal Ministry of Education, Science and Research